mattrussell2/15-docker/README.md

 ```
 register-utln
 ```
 This will create an ssh-key for you, so you don't need to enter your password to connect to the halligan server.
-This will make downloading support code, etc. much easier, and will enable automated backups of your work.
+This will make downloading support code, etc. much easier, and will be used to enable automated backups of your work.
 To verify that your ssh key is registered, you can run `ssh utln@homework.cs.tufts.edu` after the command finishes.
 It should connect you to the halligan homework server without any prompting for a password.
 If you have ssh'd, run `exit` to quit from the homework server.

 ## Automatic Backups
 Excellent!
 Now, from within the development container in `VSCode`: